drtonyr/carbonTaxBackstop/docs/README.md

 | 10 | 51791 | 9564 | 18 | 36.7 | 30.4 |
 | mean | 27412 | 3829 | 12 | 21.5 | 18.9 |

 Thus a carbon tax of £500/tCO2e would be expected to raise £3829 p.a. per household and reduce average emissions from 21.5 tCO2e p.a. to 18.9 tCO2e p.a, a reduction of 12%.
-Note that this is a backstop, we still haven't factored in the decarbonisation of expediture.The change in expenditure is assumed to occur over 10 years and so is 1.1% per year.
+Note that this is a backstop, we still haven't factored in the decarbonisation of expenditure.The change in expenditure is assumed to occur over 10 years and so is 1.1% per year.

 ### Carbon tax and decarbonisation